Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 layout: post
 title: Hire Internally First and Support Future Technical Leaders
 subtitle: Develop existing engineering talent
 description: By promoting from within, engineering departments can send a positive message to employees.
-It proves that the organisation values and invests in its people's professional development.
-An action of growth, ushering in a more motivated workforce.
+It proves that the organisation values and invests in its people's professional development—an action of growth, ushering in a more motivated workforce.
 I propose a strategy prioritising internal opportunities.
-That's not to discount the benefit of bringing in new team members when it's right to do so.
+That's not to discount the benefit of bringing in new team members when it's right.
 image: https://res.cloudinary.com/martinmayer-tech/image/upload/v1676756442/eK-gu7-xHs8yFd.jpg
 optimized_image: https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_380/v1676756442/eK-gu7-xHs8yFd.jpg
 category: people
 tags:
  - progression
  - hiring
  - dei
 author: martinmayer
 paginate: true
 ---
 By promoting from within, engineering departments can send a positive message to employees.
-It proves that the organisation values and invests in its people's professional development.
-An action of growth, ushering in a more motivated workforce.
+It proves that the organisation values and invests in its people's professional development—an action of growth, ushering in a more motivated workforce.
 I propose a strategy prioritising internal opportunities.
-That's not to discount the benefit of bringing in new team members when it's right to do so.
+That's not to discount the benefit of bringing in new team members when it's right.

 #### 📈 Invest in your People